aurora-multiphysics/hypnos/docs/source/Overview.rst

 * Mesh and/or Export

 This can be achieved either through running main.py, or in your own python script using the GeometryMaker class.
-These are explained in :doc:`Usage`.
+These are explained in :doc:`User Guide`.

 .. rubric:: types of geometries